-As outlined in Information Bulletin #379, FEMA allows preparedness grant funds to be used to sustain and maintain equipment that has previously been purchased with both Federal grant funding and equipment purchased using other funding sources.
-Subrecipients still need to ensure that eligible costs for maintenance and sustainment be an allowable expenditure under applicable grant programs.
+As outlined in Information Bulletin #379, FEMA allows preparedness grant funds to be used to sustain and maintain equipment that has previously been purchased with both federal grant funding and other funding sources.

+Subrecipients still need to ensure that eligible costs for maintenance and sustainment be an allowable expenditure under applicable grant programs and their associated period of performance.

-Differentiating maintenance and sustainment costs (vs. new costs) in your budget for FY2022 SHSP/SLETPP funding is important (as FEMA requires different information depending on what type of project is being funded).
-As you are completing your application for FY2022 SHSP/SLETPP funding (in the Excel template provided), please keep the following guidelines in mind (please refer to Exhibit A for additional instructions and guidance on completing the federal programmatic reporting requirements collected in your application):
+Differentiating maintenance and sustainment costs (vs. new costs) in your budget for FY2023 SHSP/SLETPP funding is important (as FEMA requires different information depending on what type of project is being funded).
+As you are completing your application for FY2023 SHSP/SLETPP funding (in the Excel template provided), please keep the following guidelines in mind (please refer to Appendix A for additional instructions and guidance on completing the federal programmatic reporting requirements collected in your application):